Roberto Poletti

-Roberto Poletti (born July 29, 1971) is an Italian journalist and politician.
+Roberto Poletti (born 29 July 1971) is an Italian journalist, politician, television presenter, radio personality and opinionist.

-Biography
+Beginnings

-Poletti was born in Feltre, Italy.
+Poletti was born on 29 July 1971 in Feltre, Italy.

-The Beginnings

 In the late 1980s, Poletti began to work with magazines and local radio stations in the province of Belluno, and for the journal Il Gazzettino.

-His first important work is in 1991 when, at twenty years old, arrives in the journal L'indipendente of Vittorio Feltri.

-Poletti, who meanwhile is working with Epoca, Panorama, Cento Cose, Energy and Prima Comunicazione, leaving L'Indipendente and moved to Brazil, in Rio de Janeiro, where on behalf of the Italian Chamber of Commerce of Sao Paulo coordinates a project a project communication and integration of Italians who emigrated to South America.
-He also conducts a newscast in Italian on a Brazilian television network, and he is a correspondent from Brazil of the newspapers: Il Gazzettino, Il Tempo, Il Giornale Di Sicilia, La Sicilia and L’Eco Di Bergamo, he returned in Italy in 1997, working for the journal La Padania.
+His first important work was in 1991 when, at twenty years old, arrived in the journal L'indipendente of Vittorio Feltri.
+Poletti, who meanwhile was working with Epoca, Panorama, Cento Cose, Energy and Prima Comunicazione, leaving L'Indipendente and moved to Brazil, in Rio de Janeiro, where on behalf of the Italian Chamber of Commerce of São Paulo coordinates a project a project communication and integration of Italians who emigrated to South America.
+He also conducts a newscast in Italian on a Brazilian television network, and he is a correspondent from Brazil of the newspapers: Il Gazzettino, Il Tempo, Il Giornale di Sicilia, La Sicilia and L'Eco di Bergamo, he returned in Italy in 1997, working for the journal La Padania.

 A professional journalist since 1995, after the experience with Radio 24, the radio channel of Il Sole 24 Ore, he arrives in Telelombardia, where he leads the press in the morning Buongiorno Lombardia and the news programs in the early evening.
 He was also director of Radio Padania Libera, contributing to the success of the initial radio of Lega Nord.

-The Success in Lombardy
+Success in Lombardy

 Poletti establishes a direct relationship with the public, politicians and phone calls made in the studio without filters and without exchange.
 On numerous occasions in the studio brings workers in factories that are closing or students which are demonstrating.